Xiaomi’s Global Expansion Plan is Steered by Patents – A Patent Portfolio Analysis

 Though Xiaomi had been taking steps toward reaching its goal, the road ahead isn’t really easy.
-With President Trump insisting on manufacturing products in the US itself, Xiaomi might lose the low-cost advantage it offers if it has to start manufacturing its products in the US once it enters the market.
+With President Trump insisting on manufacturing products in the US itself and Huawei ban, Xiaomi might lose the low-cost advantage it offers if it has to start manufacturing its products in the US once it enters the market.

 No matter what the case, US Expansion or not, Xiaomi won’t become a market leader if it continues to play on its low-cost advantage.
 Rather, it should take advantage of its beefed-up portfolio and bring innovative products to market that would ensure its success.